 The United States Medical Licensure Exam (USMLE) Step 1, commonly called “the Boards,” is a standardized test that assesses a medical student’s ability to apply basic science fundamentals to the practice of medicine.
 The entire exam has three steps, but this article applies only to Step 1.
 Students take Step 1 following their second year of medical school.
 The test is administered by the National Board of Medical Examiners (NBME) and the Federation of State Medical Boards (FSMB).

-Below are answers to some of the most common questions about Step 1.
+Do you have questions about Step 1?
+Below are answers to some of the most common questions.

 1. What is the Step 1 exam format?